top of page

 Flow Cytometry Binding Assays

-The best saturation curves of the 7 fluorescent ligands were obtained in C5aR Chem-1 transfected cells, showing high specific binding (Figure 5).
+The best saturation curves of the seven fluorescent ligands were obtained in C5aR Chem-1 transfected cells, indicating high specific binding (Figure 5).

 Three graphs show chemical responses labeled CELT-58, SG65, CELT-68.
 Lines in blue (Chem 1) and red (Chem C5aR) rise across nM and MFI axes.